CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 We provide the following guides for obtaining/building and running the environment:

-- To run the image locally with Docker & Docker Compose, follow the instructions to [obtain/build the environment](#obtainingbuilding-the-environment) then the instructions [run locally with Docker Compose](#running-locally-with-docker-compose).
+- To run the image locally (or on a remote server with SSH access) with Docker & Docker Compose, follow the instructions to [obtain/build the environment](#obtainingbuilding-the-environment) then the instructions [run locally with Docker Compose](#running-locally-with-docker-compose).

+  Perform the steps on the machine where the code will run, i.e., your local machine or the remote server.

+  The guide also provides instructions to do remote development with VSCode, PyCharm, and Jupyter Lab.
 - To run on the EPFL Run:ai clusters, follow the instructions to [obtain/build the environment](#obtainingbuilding-the-environment) (perform them on your local machine) then refer to the `./EPFL-runai-setup/README.md`.

-  The guide also provides instructions to do remote development on the Run:ai cluster.
+  The guide also provides instructions to do remote development on the Run:ai cluster with VSCode, PyCharm, and Jupyter Lab.
   Other managed cluster users can get inspiration from it too.
 - We also provide an image with the dependencies needed to run the environment that you can use with your favorite OCI-compatible container runtime.
   Follow the instructions
   in [Running with your favorite container runtime](#running-with-your-favorite-container-runtime) for the details.
+  We give an example of how to run it with Apptainer/Singularity.

 ## Obtaining/building the environment